-That uncontrollable urge to eat one very specific food is something almost every pregnant lady is familiar with.
-Food cravings during pregnancy may be an old trope, but they happen to anywhere from 50 to 90 percent of pregnant women.
-It's safe to say that if you've ever been with child before, then you've probably experienced that deep, insatiable hunger at 2 in the morning for something salty or sweet or even totally absurd.
-And you're definitely not alone.
+Pregnancy cravings are no joke — that uncontrollable urge to eat one very specific thing in mass quantities is very real.
+Being that crazy cravings hit 50 to 90 percent of pregnant women, it's safe to say that if you've ever been with child, then you have probably experienced that deep, insatiable hunger at 2 in the morning for something absurd.

-Here's the thing — a pregnancy craving differs from a regular craving in the sense that it's about a million times stronger.
+Pregnancy cravings differ from a regular craving in the sense that they are about a million times stronger.
 You wake up with a burning desire for a Chipotle burrito or an ice-cold root beer and will go out of your way to satisfy it.
-You'll drive miles upon miles to meet the craving, and have no shame in waking up your husband in the middle of the night to go buy and cook you bacon.
+You'll drive miles upon miles to extinguish the craving and have no shame in waking up your husband in the middle of the night to go buy and cook you bacon.
 Hey, what baby wants, baby gets, right?
-Let's take a look at the top foods craved most by pregnant women and why.

 Pregnant women love to chew on ice.
 Seems strange, since it's not really a food and doesn't seem in any way satisfying to those of us not with child, but for some reason pregnant women just can't get enough.
 Those with anemia are more likely to be seen chewing on ice, since it can relieve inflammation of the mouth and tongue (a common symptom of anemia).